 Central Saigon is the heart of the district.
 The areas loose borders are defined by the streets of Dong Khoi to the east, Le Loi to the south, Nguyen Thi Minh Khai to the north, and CMT8 to the west.
 Here you will find the majority of the city's landmarks, including Notre Dame Cathedral and the Reunification Palace.
 The area is also home to a majority of Ho Chi Minh City's luxury hotels and fine eating establishments.
-Many shopping opportunities present themselves in Central Saigon as you can find everything from small boutiques, selling anything from oil painting to wooden model ships, Vietnamese markets, including the famous Ben Thanh market, and modern shopping centres, including the new Vincom Centre.
+Many shopping opportunities present themselves in Central Saigon as you can find everything from small boutiques, selling anything from oil painting to wooden model ships, Vietnamese markets, including the famous Ben Thanh market, and modern shopping centres, including Vincom Centre.

 The backpacker area of Pham Ngu Lao refers to an oblong-shaped area bordered by its namesake street to the north and Bui Vien to the south.
 The area is host to a vast number of hotels, ranging from budget mini-hotels to mid range establishments.
 On De Tham you can find several travel agencies, where you can purchase tours and bus tickets, as well as several popular bars, including the Crazy Buffalo.
 This area gets its fair share of traffic noise and is particularly popular with organised tour groups.